Geophysical Applications in Near Surface (GAINS)

 • $25 for student non-members

-I've missed a couple of 2024-25 presentations.
+I've missed one of the GAINS module presentations.
 Are they recorded and if so, how can I access them?

-There is a reference to an outdoor field demonstration in Pittsburgh as part of the SAGEEP 2026 conference.
+There is a reference to a luncheon/panel in Pittsburgh as part of the SAGEEP 2026 conference.
 Are there details on this module available?

 GAINS 2026 Course Curriculum Outline (printable Outline)